Indiana Area Codes

 The number of area codes throughout the United States, Canada and the Caribbean has more than doubled since 1995, with Indiana, 39 other states, and eight of the ten Canadian provinces adding new area codes.
 While the need for new numbers continues, the pace has slowed dramatically over the last decade because of number conservation efforts that make more efficient use of existing number supplies and have delayed the need to implement many new area codes.

 The most significant number conservation effort in Indiana is "1,000 block number pooling," which the state started using in 2001.
 Traditionally, telecommunications providers were allocated blocks of 10,000 numbers, which often left numbers unused.
 Now, numbers can be allocated in blocks of only 1,000.
 The use of 1,000 block number pooling has significantly delayed the need for new area codes in most of Indiana.

-Forecasts in the early 2000s projected that 812 would run out of numbers in 2004, but 1,000 block number pooling and other conservation efforts have extended 812’s lifespan by a decade.
+Forecasts in the early 2000s projected that 812 would run out of numbers in 2004, but 1,000 block number pooling and other conservation efforts extended 812’s lifespan by a decade.

 The 765 area code, serving most of central Indiana outside the Indianapolis metropolitan area, was split from 317 in 1996.

-219 and the two area codes split from it in 2001 – 260 and 574 – are expected to need no additional changes before 2039.
+219 and the two area codes split from it in 2001 – 260 and 574 – are expected to need no additional changes within the next 30 years.